AMC Networks - IFC

 As a motion graphics designer at IFC, I worked on a two-person team with the senior designer to conceptualize and create graphics in IFC’s brand voice across all platforms.
 We worked to bring IFC's “Always On, Slightly Off” feel to all on-air promotion, as well as social media content.

-Project Example: Animated Paintings For Portlandia
+Case Study: Animated Paintings For Portlandia

 Full Videos Below